 The hire of hospital beds is used in a number circumstances where only short-term care is needed.
 Uses include:

 When a person has a short-term illness that reduces their mobility (e.g. older person with pneumonia or broken limb), they may require assistive equipment for a short time to help them with their daily living.

 When a disabled or elderly person is in temporary accommodation (e.g. relatives/friends house), it may be easier to hire equipment rather than moving existing equipment from their home.

 For patients who want to go on holiday, a big concern can be the lack of supportive equipment.
 Your hire company will need to be able to install into static caravans and holiday homes.

 Hospital bed hire costs

 Cost is dependent on the specification of hospital bed you decide to go with.
-The average weekly cost for typical home care hospital bed is £60-100 per week.
-Some hire companies will have a flat weekly hire rate and others will work it on a sliding scale (e.g. after 4 weeks of hire the weekly charge reduces).
+The average weekly cost for typical home care hospital bed is £70-150 per week.
+Some hire companies will have a flat weekly hire rate and others will work it on a sliding scale (e.g. after 4 weeks of hire the weekly charge reduces slightly).
 You may also be subject to a minim hire period, often 2 weeks or a month.

-Other costs you need to bear in mind are the cost of a mattress (foam mattresses can't always be hire for infection/cleanliness reasons) and the cost of delivery and setup of the bed.
+Other costs you need to bear in mind are the cost of purchasing or renting a mattress (foam mattresses can't always be hired for infection/cleanliness reasons), cleaning fees and the cost of delivery and setup of the bed.
 These are usually charged as fixed amounts and can make up a significant amount of the total bill if you are only hiring for a short period of time.